Opel Manta: Manta B (1975–1988)

 The second car to use the Manta name was launched in August 1975.
 This two-door "three-box" car was mechanically based directly on the then newly redesigned Opel Ascona, but the overall design was influenced by the 1975 Chevrolet Monza.
 The Manta had more "sporty" styling, including a droop-snoot nose not seen on the Ascona, which was similar to the UK equivalent of the Ascona, the Cavalier Mk1.
 The Vauxhall equivalent of the Manta was the Cavalier Mk1 Sports Hatch and Cavalier Mk1 Coupe.
 Up until 1981, Vauxhall models were sold in continental Europe alongside Opel in 11 countries, resulting in the Vauxhall Cavalier Mk1 Sports Hatch and Coupe, as well as the saloon equivalent of the Ascona B, competing against each other.

-Engines were available ranging from the small 1.2-litre OHV engine, the 1.6-litre CIH and the 1.9-litre CIH.
+Available engines included the small 1.2-litre OHV engine, the 1.6-litre CIH and the 1.9-litre CIH.
 Also in 1976, the GT/E engine from the Manta A series was adapted into the Manta B programme spawning the GT/E Manta B series.
-In 1979 the GT/E had the engine replaced with the new 2.0 litre CIH (actually an overhead cam design, but based on the CIH block) and with a new designed Bosch L injection system.
+In 1979 the GT/E had the engine replaced with the new 2.0-litre CIH and Bosch L-Jetronic injection system.
 Power output was now 110 PS.
 The 1.9-litre engine gave way to the 2.0 litre S engine which was aspirated by a Varajet II carburettor.
-This engine was the most used engine by Opel at the time, and was to be found in several Opel Rekord cars.
+This engine was the most used engine by Opel at the time, and was to be found in several Opel Rekord cars as well.
 Opel also offered a dealer-installed tuning kit for the fuel-injected engine, promising at least 125 PS thanks to a modified camshaft, valve lifters, and exhaust system.

-The B series Manta fitted 185/70R13 Pirelli Cinturato CN36 tyres on 5.5" or 6" wide 13" wheels.
+The B series Manta had 165R13 tyres on 5" wide or 185/70R13 tyres on 5.5" or 6" wide 13" wheels.

 In 1977, a three-door hatchback version appeared to complement the existing two-door booted car.
 This shape was also not unique, being available on the Vauxhall Cavalier Sports Hatch variant.